 *This post contains affiliate links

-This how to make crepe paper flowers post is a long post since I want to include a detailed tutorial, but please don’t get intimidated.
-I show every step that you’ll want to do to make these beautiful flowers.
+This makes crepe paper flowers post a long post since I want to include a detailed tutorial, but please don’t get intimidated.
+I show every step that you’ll want to take to make these beautiful flowers.
 These flowers are realistic and are pretty in a vase or a wedding bouquet.
-My ultimate goal is to create a few flowers over here so that if you want a bouquet, you’ll have a wide variety of flowers made.
+My ultimate goal is to create a few flowers over here so that you’ll have a wide variety of flowers made if you want a bouquet.

 How to Make Crepe Paper Flowers

 Crepe Paper Flower Supplies

 Petal Templates – Inner and Outer Petals (To download the petal templates, fill out the DOWNLOAD form below)

 Instructions on How to Make Crepe Paper Flowers

 1. Print and cut out your two petals – inner and outer petals.